johnnovak/RML-Amiga/docs/docs/manual/introduction.md

   typically Atari ST ports and some European multi-platform releases).

 Quality-of-life save states
-: Some games subject you to a manual-based protection check at startup, or have an unskippable intro sequence, or might take a really long time to load from floppies.
+: Some games subject you to a manual-based protection check at startup or have an unskippable intro sequence, or might take a really long time to load from floppies.
 For these games, the collection provides save states taken right after the protection check or the intro as a quality-of-life